<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Using routing software also affects the experience of your customers.
 With more efficient routes, you cut delivery times, which allows you to reach more customers faster.

-The flexibility of dynamic route planning also means you can effectively reach more customers sooner.
+The flexibility of dynamic route planning and route optimization solutions also means you can effectively reach more customers sooner.
 Since you don’t rely on fixed routes, you can fulfil orders as soon as you receive them.

 At the same time, you can allocate as much or as little time at the customer’s door to provide a premium service with each drop-off.